bullet-train-co/bullet_train-core/bullet_train/docs/upgrades/options.md

     ```ruby
     BULLET_TRAIN_VERSION = "1.4.0"
     ```
-   If your `Gemfile` has such a line, that should be the verison you're on.
+   If your `Gemfile` has such a line, that should be the version you're on.
 In this case `1.4.0`.

 2. If you don't have a `BULLET_TRAIN_VERSION` line in `Gemfile`, then you need to open `Gemfile.lock` and look/search for a line for the `bullet_train` gem.
 For instance: